 A couple of mesquite, oak, or grape leaves (to keep them crunchy)

 2 tablespoons sea salt

 Add the crushed garlic and one sprig of flowering cilantro to the bottom of a quart jar.
 Fill jar halfway up with chunks of summer squash.
-Add a bit more garlic and cilantro and fill the jar with squash chunks up to 1-2″ below rim.
+Add a bit more garlic and cilantro and fill the jar with squash chunks up to 1 to 2 inches below the rim.

 Cover tightly with a canning lid and ring.
-Allow to sit out at somewhere near room temperature, ideally 60-80 degrees.
-Check your jars and burp them every 12 hours or so by loosening the lid and allowing some gas to escape.
+Allow to sit out at somewhere near room temperature, ideally 60° to 75°F. Check the jars and burp them every 12 hours or so by loosening the lid and allowing some gas to escape.

-Let ferment 2-5 days, depending on temperature and then transfer to cold storage (refrigerator, root cellar, etc.).
+Let ferment 2 to 5 days, depending on temperature, then transfer to cold storage (refrigerator, root cellar, etc.).